black-tul1p/Wordler/README.md

 ## How does it work? 🤔

-This implementation is pretty intuitive, no fancy graphs or paths were used to determine the most likely word.
+This implementation is pretty intuitive, no fancy graph or path-finding algorithms were used to determine the most likely word.
 The code simply suggests a random word from the wordlist each iteration, after which the wordlist is updated to get rid of unlikely words.
 The elimination of words is performed using a scoring mechanism.

 The scores are as follows:
 <p align="center"> <img src="https://github.com/black-tul1p/wordler/blob/main/Images/Explanation_1.png" width="300" /> </p>